I hate you, you hate me Periphery Hatedom

 (such as a lot of kids' shows, teen pop music, etc.) and the fan has grown out of it.
 Otherwise, move it to They Changed It, Now It Sucks

 open/close all folders

-Blarney and Georgie, two Barney parodies from Dinosaurs have this effect on Earl, Fran, Robbie, and Charlene.
-Baby is a huge fan of both these shows, but in one episode, Terrible Twos, wanted Blarney to die.
+- Blarney and Georgie, two Barney parodies from Dinosaurs, have this effect on Earl, Fran, Robbie, and Charlene.
+Baby seems to be on the verge of having a Love It or Hate It relationship with these two shows.

-The Show Within a Show Pootan to Yamaguchi from Cromartie High School.
-He find the show stupid and trash, but everone else likes it.
+- The Show Within a Show Pootan to Yamaguchi from Cromartie High School.
+He finds the show stupid and trash, but everyone else likes it.
 Yamaguchi even attempts to watch the show until he finds what makes it so popular.

 Anime and Manga

 - Dragon Ball Z and Sailor Moon qualify, as a truly amazing number of hate-sites appeared in the early days of the Internet, most of which were run by the demographic that the other appealed to.
 That sure explains all the "DragonMoonX" Rule 34 out there.